 And an orphan ministry at my church was birthed from that and it’s grown and grown and grown--nothing that I did, just a mom saying, “I’ve seen their faces.
 I’ve seen it and I have to do something” and He did it through me.

-Jim: Well, and what you're talking about here is so beautiful.
-It is the act and it doesn't have to be a big stadium; it's the one-on-one—
+Jim: Well, and what you’re talking about here is so beautiful.
+It is the act and it’s not … it doesn’t have to be a big stadium; it’s the one-on-one—

 Lorie: That’s right.